acarafat/PySyntenyViz/README.md

 Use `-h` or `--h` flag to get details of the command, i.e.: `synviz <command> --help`

+## Annotation
+There are two options for annotating the synteny plot.
+One option is by providing GenBank features, which will annotate the particular feature of interest based on its presence in the GenBank file.
+Another option is to provide exact coordinates, so that those coordinates will be annotated specifically.

 ## Examples
 Read GenBank files as input from directory, plot Agrobacterium synteny with MMSeqs2 alignment and annotate by GenBank feature:
 ```